Compdog-inc/tic-tac-toe/README.md

 ### Initial setup
 1. Open Visual Studio and create a new project with `Class Library (.NET Framework)` template. (make sure it uses .NET Framework 4.7.2).
-2. Download latest release of engine.dll and add it to project references.
+2. Download latest release of [engine.dll] and add it to project references.

 ### Running example
-1. Delete `Class1.cs` and replace it with [Bot.cs](https://github.com/Compdog-inc/tic-tac-toe/blob/main/Bot.cs).
+1. Delete `Class1.cs` and replace it with [Bot.cs].
 2. Build the project and copy the compiled .dll file to `/bots/` directory in tictactoe.
 3. Run `bot list` command.
 You should see `Compdog.TicTacToe.Bots.ExampleBot.Bot v1.0.0.0` in the list.
 4. Run `bot run examplebot`.
 You should see: